anirudhsingh05/Netflix-Clone-With-GPT/README.md

 - Create Sign up user account
 - Implement Sign In user API
 - Created Redux Store with userSlice
+- implemented Sign out
+- update Profile Api Call
+- BugFix : Sign up user display name and profile picture
+- BugFix : if the user is not logged in Redirect /browse page to login page and vice versa
+- UnSubscribed to onAuthStateChange callback
+- Added hard coded value in constant file

 # Features